weirded/iphone-reservation/README.md

 # iPhone Reservation Checker

 I wrote this to play with AWS Lambda.
-It's a function function that checks Apple Store inventory for availability of given models and sends an SMS (using Twilio) if available.
+It's a function that checks Apple Store inventory for availability of given models and sends an SMS (using Twilio) if available.

+### Running it in Lambda

+Create the .jar with `mvn clean package`, then create a Lambda function by uploading the .jar (using the AWS Console or AWS CLI).
+In the inputs, provide your arguments (as per the template below).

 ### Inputs